risen228/craco-alias/README.md

        {
          plugin: CracoAlias,
          options: {
-           // craco-alias options
-           // please see below
+           // see in examples section
          }
        }
      ]